Phenol: Hydrolysis of chlorobenzene

-These methods suffer from the cost of the chlorobenzene and the need to dispose of the chloride by product.
+These methods suffer from the cost of the chlorobenzene and the need to dispose of the chloride byproduct.

 Coal pyrolysis

 Phenol is also a recoverable byproduct of coal pyrolysis.
-In the Lummus Process, the oxidation of toluene to benzoic acid is conducted separately.
+In the Lummus process, the oxidation of toluene to benzoic acid is conducted separately.

 Miscellaneous methods

 Phenyldiazonium salts hydrolyze to phenol.
 The method is of no commercial interest since the precursor is expensive.